Posterior Sampling for Continuing Environments: Problem Formulation

-We consider the problem of learning to optimize performance through a single stream of interactions with an unknown environment $\mathcal{E}=(\mathcal{A},\mathcal{S},\rho)$.
+We consider the problem of learning to optimize performance through a single stream of interactions with an unknown environment $\mathcal{E}=(\mathcal{A},\mathcal{S},\rho)$, modeled as a Markov decision process (MDP).
 Here $\mathcal{A}$ is a finite action space with cardinality $A$, $\mathcal{S}$ is a finite state space with cardinality $S$, and $\rho$ is a function that specifies a state transition probability $\rho(s'\mid s,a)$ given a current state $s\in\mathcal{S}$ and action $a\in\mathcal{A}$.
-Interactions up to time $t$ make up a history $H_t=(S_0,A_0,S_1,A_1,S_2,\dots,A_{t-1},S_t)$, and the agent selects action $A_t$ after observing $S_t$.
-We define the environment and all random quantities we will consider with respect to a common probability space $(\Omega, \mathcal{F}, \bb{P})$.
+Interactions up to time $t$ make up a history $\mathcal{H}_t=(S_0,A_0,S_1,A_1,S_2,\dots,A_{t-1},S_t)$, and the agent selects action $A_t$ after observing $S_t$.
+The environment and all associated random quantities we consider are defined within a common probability space $(\Omega, \mathcal{F}, \bb{P})$.
 In particular, the environment $\mc{E}$ itself is random, and we use a distribution $\bb{P}(\mc{E}\in\cdot)$ to capture the agent designer's prior belief over all possible environments.
-As the history evolves, what can be learned is represented by the posterior distribution $\bb{P}(\mc{E}\in\cdot|H_t)$.
+As the history evolves, what can be learned is represented by the posterior distribution $\bb{P}(\mc{E}\in\cdot|\mathcal{H}_t)$.
 We additionally assume that $\mc{A}$ and $\mc{S}$ are deterministic and known, but the observation probability function $\rho$ is a random variable that the agent needs to learn.
 For simplicity, we assume $S_0$ is deterministic, but the same analysis can be easily extended to consider a distribution over initial states.